Foley Beach

-Foley Thomas Beach (born October 31, 1958) is an American bishop.
-He is the second primate and archbishop of the Anglican Church in North America, a church associated with the Anglican realignment movement.
-Foley was elected as the church's primate on June 21, 2014.
+Foley Thomas Beach (born October 31, 1958) is an American Anglican bishop.
+He was the second primate and archbishop of the Anglican Church in North America, a church associated with the Anglican realignment movement, and is the first diocesan bishop of the Anglican Diocese of the South.
+Beach was elected as the church's primate on June 21, 2014.
 His enthronement took place on October 9, 2014.
-He is married to Alison and they have two adult children.
+During his primacy, he served as chairman of the Global Fellowship of Confessing Anglicans Primates Council and led the ACNA through a period that included the COVID-19 pandemic.